DivyanshuZeMoSo/Review/README.md

-# Multi Haent System
+# Multi Agent System
-This branch contains the code and documents for requirements to implement a muli agn=ent system.
+This branch contains the code and documents for requirements to implement a muli agent system.
 This document of code converts the previous code for conversational chatbot into multi agentic tool.